 Paleolithic Raw Food Recipe

-Made in muffins cups, you layer tomato, bacon and then an egg atop the two and bake.
+Baked Eggs in Bacon Rings are made in muffins cups.
+You layer tomato, bacon and then an egg atop the two and bake.
 These are delicious!

 Melted bacon fat for brushing tins